JetBrains/kotlin-mobile-docs/topics/index.md

 ### Getting started

+* Already familiar with Kotlin language and want to go Multiplatform?
+Check out our [getting started FAQ](getting-started.md)
 * New to Kotlin?
 [Language reference](https://kotlinlang.org/docs/reference/) or [Kotlin Playground](https://play.kotlinlang.org/koans/overview) are good places to learn about its basic concepts!
-* Already familiar with Kotlin language, but want to go Multiplatform?
-Check out our [getting started guide](getting-started.md)

 ### Popular docs